 Generally a Photosphere can be created with any gear but there is only one setup that really works and is feasible.
-On a sidenote I’d like to mention the new development of proprietary 360° cameras like the Ricoh Theta S. Those are mainly intended for panoramic video and have certain shortcomings, for example the photographer/videographer will be in every Photosphere or videosphere and it is not possible to wait for passersby to leave the area.
+On a sidenote I’d like to mention the new development of proprietary 360° cameras.
+Those are mainly intended for panoramic video and have certain shortcomings, for example the photographer/videographer will be in every Photosphere or videosphere and it is not possible to wait for passersby to leave the area.
 Also, the resolution is much lower.

 Thus I will present my setup for creating Photospheres.
 Basically you need to take enough single images to fill a 360° sphere.
 As mentioned before you can do this with any gear but in some scenarios you would need several dozens of images which is both extremely cumbersome and error-prone.

 The optimal gear is a full-frame camera (also known as 35mm format, that’s about 36x24mm sensor-size) with a circular fisheye lens with a focal length of 8mm.
 With this combination only four (actually it takes only three, see below) images are sufficient for stitching a Photosphere.
 Some people tend to take two additional shots, the so called nadir (floor) and zenith (sky) images.
 I’ll come to that later.